davidgasquez/handbook/Learning.md

   - Have an Analogy about it.
   - Visualize it in a Diagram.
   - Gather Examples.
 Examples are an amazing way to learn things!
-    - Examples are an excellent way to resolve lossy information transfer - they’re a completely different channel of communication than normal.
+    - Examples are an excellent way to resolve lossy information transfer - they're a completely different channel of communication than normal.
 If nothing else, they serve as an error check.
     - Examples are a great way to transfer tacit knowledge, without necessarily making it legible - this is what it means to build intuition.
   - Come with a Plain-English description of the concept.
   - Then, dive into the Technical side.